jacekgajek/temp-inc-jg/README.md

 # Temp-Inc
 'Always Right Temp Inc' temperature anomalies solution

+## Solution Comment

+I've implemented the anomaly detection algorithms with custom aggregation code.
+Then they are sent by kafka to a storage service, which saves them to the Elastic Search database (I'd use Open Search if it was Spring Boot 3).
+And then the temperature-analytics-api exposes data using a reactive controller.

+Sample requests: See temperature-analytics-api/src/test/resources

 ## Recruitment Task Description

 Introducing 'Always Right Temp Inc' 🌡️🌞, the masters of temperature sensors!
 They've entrusted you to create an anomaly detector.